 Zebra Mussel Protocol

-1. Guest boats or other watercraft are not allowed on the Lake.
+| 1.
+Guest boats or other watercraft are not allowed on the Lake.
 There are no exceptions to this rule.
-Only watercraft owned, stickered, and under the control of Thomas Lakes residents will be allowed in the water.
+Only watercraft owned, stickered, and under the control of Thomas Lakes residents will be allowed in the water. | |

-2. Any boats, watercraft, docks. lifts and dock or lift parts launched into Thomas Lakes must not have been in any other lakes within the previous 10 days.
-All watercraft, boat lift, shore station, dock that has been in any other body of water within the last 10 days must present certification of a professional decontamination from a local marina before launching and be certified "clean" or sit for a 10-day dry down period.
+| 2.
+Any boats, watercraft, docks. lifts and dock or lift parts launched into Thomas Lakes must not have been in any other lakes within the previous 10 days.
+All watercraft, boat lift, shore station, dock that has been in any other body of water within the last 10 days must present certification of a professional decontamination from a local marina before launching and be certified "clean" or sit for a 10-day dry down period. | |

-3. The boat launch will be a chained and remained locked at all times.
-Watercraft can launch into or be taken out of the lake during these specific times: Memorial Day thru Labor Day Fridays 5-7 PM and Sundays 5-7 PM, dependent on volunteer availability or, by emailing [email protected].
-If you need another time, please email a request 48 hours in advance to [email protected].
-Requests are not guaranteed.
+| 3.
+The boat launch ramp will be a chained and remained locked at all times.
+Watercraft can launch into or be taken out of the lake during these specific times: Friday's from 5-7pm, Saturday's from 11:00 am to 1:00 pm, and Sunday's from 4:00 pm to 6:00 pm.
+If you need assistance any other time, please email [email protected].
+48 hours in advance and our volunteers will do their best to accommodate you.
+Requests are not guaranteed. | |

-4. Any watercraft launched into the lake must have a TLOA tether on the boat connected to the trailer.
+| 4.
+Any watercraft launched into the lake must have a TLOA tether on the boat connected to the trailer.
 If tether is missing or has been tampered with, the watercraft must sit or a ten (10) day dry down period or present certification of a professional decontamination from a local marina.
-All boat lifts, shore stations and docks must be tethered and sit for a 10 day dry down period prior to launching.
+All boat lifts, shore stations and docks must be tethered and sit for a 10 day dry down period prior to launching. | |

-6. The risk of Zebra Mussel infestation is significantly associated with dealer boats and trailers that travel from water to water.
+| 6.
+The risk of Zebra Mussel infestation is significantly associated with dealer boats and trailers that travel from water to water.
 No dealer owned boats or trailers that are normally used to install docks/lifts will be allowed in the Lake.
-It is suggested that in the event a watercraft is necessary for installation, that the dealer use the boat of the homeowner installing the dock/lift.
+It is suggested that in the event a watercraft is necessary for installation, that the dealer use the boat of the homeowner installing the dock/lift. | |

-7. In an effort to protect our most valuable asset, no dealer boats or trailers will be allowed at Thomas Lakes.
+| 7.
+In an effort to protect our most valuable asset, no dealer boats or trailers will be allowed at Thomas Lakes.
 If a homeowner does not have a trailer, it is suggested that they consider purchasing their own trailer or agreeing to share a trailer that is only exposed to the water at Thomas Lakes.
-If a dealer boat needs to launch in Thomas Lakes, they must present a clean certification from a local marina.
+If a dealer boat needs to launch in Thomas Lakes, they must present a clean certification from a local marina. | |

-8. Homeowners must be vigilant and responsible for all forms of craft or ‘toys’ that they put into the Lake such as: wake boards, paddle boats, kayaks, canoes, floaties, and the like.
-If they are used on other bodies of water please be sure to follow the same protocol below before using in Thomas Lakes.
-No outside kayaks, canoes, paddle boards and the like may be brought in for use in Thomas Lakes.
+| 8.
+Homeowners must be vigilant and responsible for all forms of craft or ‘toys’ that they put into the Lake such as: wake boards, paddle boats, kayaks, canoes, floaties, and the like.
+If they are used on other bodies of water, please be sure to follow the same protocol below before using in Thomas Lakes.
+No outside kayaks, canoes, paddle boards and the like may be brought in for use in Thomas Lakes. | |

-10. Failure to abide by rules pertaining to zebra mussels may subject the homeowner to a fine and/or the loss of lake privileges for up to 12 months.
+| 10.
+Failure to abide by rules pertaining to zebra mussels may subject the homeowner to a fine and/or the loss of lake privileges for up to 12 months. |

 FAQ Watercraft Inspection Protocol